ggkenios/pneumonia-classification/README.md

 ## Dataset
 The training dataset consisted of 4672 images out of which:
-* 1227 images belong to class 0
+* 1227 images belong to healthy subjects
-* 2238 images belong to class 1
+* 2238 images belong to bacterial pneumonia subjects
-* 1207 images belong to class 2
+* 1207 images belong to viral pneumonia subjects

 ## Sumbission
 The submissions employed: